 Are you looking for a new learning system to support an expanded training agenda?
-Many organizations are – especially in response to the COVID-19 pandemic.
+Many organizations are – especially in response to the COVID-19 pandemic, but need to avoid making one critical LMS selection mistake.

 With so much at stake, many people tell me they’re interested in best practices for choosing learning systems.
 Yet time after time, I see software buyers making one very costly LMS selection mistake.